 Unfortunately, Stadia has a long history of issues.
-While it’s great when working at full capacity, it’s massive bandwidth requirements (up to 15GB an hour!) cause it to bog down your machine and gives you problems PC’s & Consoles don’t usually face.
+While it’s great when working at full capacity, its massive bandwidth requirements (up to 15GB an hour!) cause it to bog down your machine and give you the problems that PCs and Consoles don’t usually face.

-Top 5 Google Stadia Alternatives for Streaming Video Games up to 4K Resolution:
+Top 5 Google Stadia Alternatives for Streaming Video Games:

 1. GeForce Now